- Catalog Description

 - The course will be graded by a letter grade.

 - Grades will be based on the students' performance on in- and out-of-class writing assignments and a final exam.
+Portfolios are evaluated according to the UWP1 portfolio assessment rubric used by all UWP1 instructors.
+Assessment criteria include rhetorical knowledge, composing processes, knowledge of conventions, quality of primary and secondary research, and metacognition.
 Class participation may be reflected in the final course grade.
 Students will write a minimum of 6000 words; the number of assignments and the weight of each assignment will vary according to the instructor in accordance with departmental guidelines.
-Some timed, in-class writing should be part of the formal requirement; an in-class final exam must be given.
+An in-class final exam must be given.

 Assignments and sequencing vary from instructor to instructor, but in general, assignments over the quarter will be increasingly complex and sophisticated.
-While assignments should be geared toward helping students understand how various types of evidence are used in different disciplines to support claims, most of the assignments will be based on readings.
-At least one significant assignment will require students to synthesize multiple sources and to develop an original argument.
+At least one significant assignment will require students to synthesize multiple secondary sources and to integrate primary research.